King's Orange Rangers: Port Williams

 The King's Orange Rangers were disbanded in the autumn of 1783.
-Those officers and men who wished received land grants in the area of Quaco, New Brunswick (now known as St. Martins).
+Those officers and men who wished received land grants in the area of Quaco, New Brunswick (now known as Fundy-St. Martins).

 Uniforms

 In 1776, the men of the KOR mostly wore civilian clothing, essentially, whatever they were wearing when enlisted.
 Their first uniforms arrived in early 1777, green coats faced white, with white smallclothes, in common with most other Loyalist corps of the American command at that time.
 In keeping with their name, the regiment was issued with red coats faced orange from 1780 to their disbandment.
 As Rangers, their coats were most likely unlaced.